monkeydioude/WAMock/README.md

 ### Examples of command use:

-- `wamock path/to/config.json` (if we to use a single JSON for the whole configuration)
+- `wamock path/to/config.json -x 30` (if we to use a single JSON for the whole configuration and refresh the config every 30s)
 - `wamock path/to/routes_config_dir/` (if we want to use several JSONs)

 ### Examples of JSON file naming (in case of using a directory as argument):